shabarkin/pointer/README.md

 # Description

 The Pointer was developed for hunting and mapping Cobalt Strike servers exposed to the Internet.
-The tool involves the complete methodology for identifying the Cobalt Strike servers.
-It is intended to speed up the process of identifying the Cobalt Strike servers among the big number of potential targets in a short period of time.
+The tool includes the complete methodology for identifying Cobalt Strike servers.
+It is intended to speed up the process of detecting Cobalt Strike servers among a large number of potential targets in a short period of time.

 # Disclaimer

-The tool in beta stage (testing in progress).
-The detailed walkthrough of main tool components is described in blog post prepared by Pavel Shabarkin and Michael Koczwara: [https://medium.com/@shabarkin/pointer-hunting-cobalt-strike-globally-a334ac50619a](https://medium.com/@shabarkin/pointer-hunting-cobalt-strike-globally-a334ac50619a)
+The tool is in beta stage (testing in progress).
+A detailed overview of main components of the tool is described in the blog post prepared by Pavel Shabarkin and Michael Koczwara: [https://medium.com/@shabarkin/pointer-hunting-cobalt-strike-globally-a334ac50619a](https://medium.com/@shabarkin/pointer-hunting-cobalt-strike-globally-a334ac50619a)

-I recommend using the separate AWS account for scanning and mapping the Cobalt Strike servers.
+I recommend using a separate AWS account for scanning and mapping Cobalt Strike servers.

 # Install